 Charlotte Moore died September of 1887 and Ira Moore moved soon thereafter to the United States Hotel (corner of Beach and Lincoln Streets).

-On the same day as he acquired 433 Beacon, Harold Windram sold it to Charles S. Johnson, an organist, pianist, and music teacher.
+Harold Windram took title to 433 Beacon on March 24, 1888, and on the same day sold it to Charles S. Johnson, an organist, pianist, and music teacher, who made it his home.

 Charles Johnson was joined at 433 Beacon by carpet and furniture dealer William Henry Browne and his wife, Frances Adelaide (Tuttle) Browne, and by the Brownes’ son-in-law (and William Browne’s business partner) Charles Burleigh Horton.
 His wife, Ada Frances (Browne) Horton, had died in September of 1886.